Okinbird/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 26. The biggest fan

-  Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which di  d the most requests.
+  Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which di d he most requests.

   * Order by number of requests, most active host or IP at the top
   * You are not allowed to use grep, egrep, fgrep or rgrep